 Here's the breakdown of what each party will make in this scenario:

 The agents only lose $100 per vacant month.
 Agent B loses $1,000 per year if he doesn't list the property.
 It would take 10 months of vacancy in between tenants for Agent B to find it more advantageous to retain the current tenant.
 Meanwhile, Agent A is always trying to keep the best tenants because Agent A always loses out any time the property is vacant.
-Not to mention other drawbacks.
+This doesn't even broach the landlord's drawbacks of vacancy.
 Just two weeks per year of vacancy, after 5 years, has likely pushed your move-in date out of the ideal range thereby decreasing the potential tenant pool.
-There's additional risk and costs associated with tenant turnover, etc.
+There's additional risk and costs to the landlord associated with tenant turnover.

-I always structure my commission on a lease-based finder's fee because I want my goals aligned with that of my clients.
-For this reason, we don't accept listing contracts that do not continue to pay finder's fees throughout the duration of any tenant's lease term, including renewals.
+Structuring commissions on a lease-based finder's fee aligns agent and landlord goals.
+For this reason, we don't accept listing contracts that do not continue to pay leasing fees throughout the duration of any tenant's lease term, including renewals and extensions.